odjhey/progressive-overload-is-the-name-of-the-game/README.md

 2. track the ff values for each item in the list,
    - date today, weight, reps, sets
 3. add a good search fn
-3. include most recent etc
+4. include most recent etc
+5. add today view, and history